 Fibro and CFS are triggered by suppression of the hypothalamic gland.
 This gland controls most other glands in the body including adrenals, thyroid, and sex hormones.
 The hypothalamus also controls the autonomic nervous system and sleep.
 Our treatment protocol includes testing of the hypothalamus function and for imbalances in other hormones such as hypothyroidism and adrenal fatigue to name a few.

 We also look for agents that are causing damage to the mitochondria and work to rid the body of them.
-Also, we use specific nutrients which will help get them functioning like they should again.
+Also, we use specific nutrients which will help get them functioning as they should again.
 Mitochondria dysfunction may be the chief mechanism for symptoms of fibro.

 The Immune System

-Illness occurs when the immune system becomes weakened; it’s main role is to protect the body against threats from viruses, bacteria, fungi, etc. Many things can contribute to compromised immunity including poor diet, not getting enough sleep, and stressors of all kinds.
+Illness occurs when the immune system becomes weakened; its main role is to protect the body against threats from viruses, bacteria, fungi, etc. Many things can contribute to compromised immunity including poor diet, not getting enough sleep, and stressors of all kinds.
 Science shows that at least 75% of our immune system resides in the gut microbiome and that our overall health is directly related to the food that we eat.

 The Standard American Diet is full of sugars, simple carbohydrates, and processed foods.
 All of these things contribute to poor gut health, but they also cause a cascade effect.
 Hormones get out of balance.
 Our bodies become unable to absorb nutrients.
-Digestive issues occur in response to the nutrient poor foods that we are eating so we take medications to help manage these, which in turn have side effects which also contribute to a sick gut microbiome.
-Over time, this powerhouse that rules the body becomes poisoned and doesn’t function the way it should causing us to be vulnerable to all types of illnesses, both acute and chronic.
+Digestive issues occur in response to the nutrient-poor foods that we are eating so we take medications to help manage these, which in turn have side effects which also contribute to a sick gut microbiome.
+Over time, this powerhouse that rules the body becomes poisoned and doesn’t function the way it should, causing us to be vulnerable to all types of illnesses, both acute and chronic.

 In addition to diet, other things affect the immune system too.
 Americans are busy people and are on the go much of the time.
 Long work hours combined with other time-consuming activities that go along with raising a family, caring for aging parents, etc., leave us stressed out and tired.
 Regular exercise, getting enough sleep, and making time to have fun and relax get put on the back burner, all of which contribute to the detriment of health.